 - Learn how to build resilience within communities and schools.

-- Examine terrorist events and their consequences but the stories of the perpetrators.
+- Examine terrorist events and their consequences.

 - Hear from key experts seeking to explain how people were driven to become radicalised and engage in terrorist violence.